 What Is Claude Code?

-Claude Code is Anthropic's CLI for AI-assisted development.
+Claude Code is Anthropic's agentic coding tool for AI-assisted development.
 It runs in your terminal, reads your codebase, and executes multi-step coding tasks on its own — writing code, running tests, fixing failures, opening PRs.

 It's not inline autocomplete.
 It's not a chat window.
 It's agentic: you give it a task, it works through it end to end.
 It can read any file in your repo, run any shell command (with configurable permissions), and connect to external tools via MCP.

 Quality depends almost entirely on the context it gets.
+Developers report that context window degradation starts around 70% usage, with hallucinations increasing significantly past 85%.
 A spec with file references and acceptance criteria produces fundamentally different output than a one-sentence description.
 That gap is exactly what Tekk fills.
+Developers running ambitious projects often pair this with claude code parallel agents to execute multiple independent subtasks simultaneously.

 Start Planning Free